-When typhoon-hit Japanese airport will reopen is uncertain
+Storm-hit Japan airport counts damage; unclear when reopens

 - Amazon touches $1,000,000,000,000.
 How it rocketed toward the market value milestone.

-About 3,000 passengers stranded at the airport overnight have left.
-They were given blankets and biscuits until they gradually left by boats and buses.
+Japan has long had a reputation for transportation that runs like clockwork.
+But even that couldn’t hold up to the fury of Typhoon Jebi, whose 160-kilometer (100-mile) per-hour winds destroyed buildings, cut off power to more than 400,000 households and left 11 people dead and 300 injured.

+Adding to the damage was a tanker that slammed into the side of a bridge connecting the airport, built on landfills, to the mainland, further crippling transport.
+No one was injured in the crash.
-The airport served 28 million passengers last year, a number that was expected to grow.

-It serves Osaka as well as the port city of Kobe and the ancient capital of Kyoto, both popular with tourists.
+The airport served 28 million passengers last year, and that number is expected to grow as Japan opens up to tourism in recent years to keep its economy going.
+It serves Osaka as well as the port city of Kobe and the ancient capital of Kyoto, all popular destinations for tourists.

+Kansai airport is critical for business as well, exporting 5.6 trillion yen ($50 billion) worth of goods, mostly computer chips, electronics parts and other machinery, primarily to Asian destinations, such as China and South Korea, but also to the U.S. and Europe, according to Osaka Customs.

+It also handles nearly 4 trillion yen ($36 billion) worth of imports, mostly medical goods, every year.